Atomic spies: Importance

 The most influential of the atomic spies was Klaus Fuchs.
 Fuchs, a German-born British physicist, went to the United States to work on the atomic project and became one of its lead scientists.
 Fuchs had become a member of the Communist Party in 1932 while still a student in Germany.
-At the onset of the Third Reich in 1933, Fuchs fled to Great Britain.
+With the rise of the Nazi regime in 1933, Fuchs, a staunch anti-fascist, fled Germany and sought refuge in Britain.
+There, he continued his academic pursuits and eventually earned a Ph.D. in physics from the University of Bristol in 1937.
+Fuchs quickly established himself as a leading expert in theoretical physics.
 He eventually became one of the lead nuclear physicists in the British program.
 In 1943 he moved to the United States to collaborate on the Manhattan Project.
 Due to Fuchs's position in the atomic program, he had access to most, if not all, of the material Moscow desired.
 Fuchs was also able to interpret and understand the information he was stealing, which made him an invaluable resource.
 Fuchs provided the Soviets with detailed information on the gas-phase separation process.
+Harry Gold, a courier for the Soviet Union, was the man who actually transported the information to Soviet agents.
 He also provided specifications for the payload, calculations and relationships for setting of the fission reaction, and schematics for labs producing weapons-grade isotopes.
-He reported on the existence of America’s plutonium bomb plans including its plutonium production plant at Oak Ridge, Tennessee.
+He reported on the existence of America's plutonium bomb plans including its plutonium production plant at Oak Ridge, Tennessee.
 Fuchs revealed that a plutonium bomb needed an implosion method of detonation rather than the gun method utilized in a uranium bomb.
-Ultimately, he provided the design of the plutonium bomb that was used for the Trinity test, a description of its initiator, that it had solid not hollow plutonium core, and other details about its design specification, the size of the explosion it would generate, and when and where it would be tested.
+Ultimately, he provided the design of the plutonium bomb that was used for the Trinity test, a description of its initiator, that it had a solid not hollow plutonium core, and other details about its design specification, the size of the explosion it would generate, and when and where it would be tested.
 This information helped the smaller under-manned and under-supplied Soviet group move toward the successful detonation of a nuclear weapon.
 Fuchs also had a significant role in advancing Soviet production of the fusion hydrogen bomb.
-He had attended Los Alamos’ meetings in 1946 on “Super” and worked on its dual implosion/ignition reaction, information about which he shared with Moscow through 1948.
+He had attended Los Alamos meetings in 1946 on "Super" and worked on its dual implosion/ignition reaction, information about which he shared with Moscow through 1948.
 His contributions are reflected in the fact that within a year of the first U.S. hydrogen bomb test in 1952, the USSR successfully tested its hydrogen bomb in 1953.